 If you want to apply for permanent residency, there are a number of requirements you need to meet.
 You can make an application on humanitarian grounds, as a migrant, or part of a family unit.

-For more information about how to become a permanent resident, visit the Department of Immigration and Border Protection website.
+For more information about how to become a permanent resident, visit the Department of Home Affairs website.